-Students can earn an undergraduate degree at Cheyney University by choosing from any of our 20 major courses of study and completing their studies with one of our 11 minors.
+Students can earn an undergraduate degree at Cheyney University by choosing from any of our 15 major academic programs of study and completing their studies with one of our 11 minors.
 At Cheyney University, the nation's first historically Black institution, we are dedicated to empowering students since 1837.
 Become part of the Cheyney University experience, where we strive for excellence, academics, character and social responsibility.